Quiz 2.1 A Ap Statistics Answers

 Question Answer

 Q: Why do we use the z‑distribution instead of the t‑distribution in these problems?
 Because the population standard deviation is known.
-The t‑distribution is used when σ is unknown and must be estimated from the sample.
+On the flip side, the t‑distribution is used when σ is unknown and must be estimated from the sample.

 Q: What if the sample size is less than 30?
-The CLT may not hold.
-In such cases, you should check for normality or use non‑parametric methods.
-Now,
+Now, The CLT may not hold.
+In real terms, in such cases, you should check for normality or use non‑parametric methods.

 Q: Can I use a 95 % confidence interval for a proportion if (np < 5) or (n(1-p) < 5)?
-Now, No. The normal approximation to the binomial distribution requires both (np) and (n(1-p)) to be at least 5.
-Otherwise, use an exact binomial confidence interval.
-In real terms,
+Plus, No. The normal approximation to the binomial distribution requires both (np) and (n(1-p)) to be at least 5.
+In real terms, otherwise, use an exact binomial confidence interval.

 5. Conclusion

-Quiz 2.Because of that, 1 encapsulates the foundational skills of AP Statistics: computing standard errors, constructing confidence intervals, and performing hypothesis tests for means and proportions.
+Quiz 2.1 encapsulates the foundational skills of AP Statistics: computing standard errors, constructing confidence intervals, and performing hypothesis tests for means and proportions.
 By mastering these calculations and understanding the underlying theory—especially the Central Limit Theorem and the distinction between standard deviation and standard error—you’ll be well‑prepared for the AP exam and for real‑world data analysis.

 Key Takeaways